- Published on

 Think of your web page as a 2D space (X and Y axes). z-index introduces a third dimension (the Z-axis), which controls the stacking order of elements.

-• A larger z-index value means the element will be stacked on top of elements with a lower z-index.
+z-indexvalue means the element will be stacked on top of elements with a lowerz-index. - Values can be positive, negative, or zero.

 .i-am-on-top {